opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 .. tip:: **To define the Default Type of Level to Draw:**

-    1. Open File  →  Preferences  →  Drawing.
+    1. Open File  →  Preferences...  →  Drawing.

     2. Choose the level type you want to use as default from the **Default Level Type:** option menu. **Width**, **Height** and **DPI** fields are available for **Toonz Raster Level** and **Raster Level** options.

-.. note:: The Width, Height and DPI values set in the File  →  Preferences  →  Drawing section will also be used as default for the **New Level** dialog.
+.. note:: The Width, Height and DPI values set in the File  →  Preferences...  →  Drawing section will also be used as default for the **New Level** dialog.

 Drawing Animation Levels